His newest video reveals a shocking transformation and calls into question the morality of mukbang culture

 Though mukbang content is not inherently harmful, like most media we consume, it is undoubtedly filled with sneaky rhetoric that must be viewed objectively.

-Be the first to comment on "How we fueled Nikocado Avocado’s downward spiral"
+Be the first to comment on "How We Fueled Nikocado Avocado’s Downward Spiral"